What is this?

-It’s a free language lesson for Pashto (Pashtu) speakers learning English.
+It’s free language lessons for Pashto (Pashtu) speakers learning English.

 It’s primarily for Pashto speakers who have moved to the United States or other English-speaking countries, but it could also be used by people learning Pashto.
 But if you’re trying to learn Pashto, you can find better courses on Amazon or at the library.